ainter21/report-sectest/Report.md

 - **xss_product.php_4_min** (line 287): as for product 2, also in this case if a category is created with malicious code in its name, this code will be executed when the client goes to the product page
   - **Attack vector**: create a category with javascript code in its name (`Malicious<script>alert("categories")</script>`).
 Then go to the product page.
 An alert dialog will pop up.
   - **Fix**: at line 286, calls `htmlentities` on `row[1]`.
 The output will be sanitized.
 As for brand, also categories will prompt two alert because the categories list is fetched also at line 127, so you have to sanitize this line to avoid any alert message in the product page.
-- **xss_fetchProduct.php_1_min**: this echo function outputs data of each not removed product.
+- **xss_fetchProduct.php_1_min** (line 63, 65 & 67): this echo function outputs data of each not removed product.
 If a product is created with malicious code in the name, rate and quantity, the code will be executed eache time this php code is called.
 Moreover, if the user has created malicious brand and category, also this would be exectuted.
-  - **Attack vector**: create a new product with malicious code in name, rate, quantity, and select a malicious brand and category, after creating it.
+  - **Attack vector**: create a new product with malicious code in name, rate, quantity, and select a brand and category.
 A pop up dialog will be shown for each of the javascript code inserted
     - name: `Malicious<script>alert("name")</script>`
     - rate: `10<script>alert("rate")</script>`
     - quantity: `10<script>alert("quantitiy")</script>`
-    - brand and category: select `Malicious<script>alert("brand")</script>` and `Malicious<script>alert("name")</script>`
+    - brand and category: `Apple` and `PC`
-    - image: not needed?
+    - image: not vulnerable
   - TOFIX
 - **xss_fetchProductData.php_1_min**: it is called when the user adds one row for the product in the new order page.
   - **Attack vector**: create a product with malicious javascript code in its name.
 Then go to `orders -> add new order` and add a row of product.
 An alert will pop up.